 Another concern raised with me is that services provided by a facility to help those with drug and alcohol problems needs to not allow such activities on their premises.
 Cosgarne Hall is a wet facility and as such residents are allowed to drink on site.
 I do not think this helps with rehabilitating them.

 Residents are all also concerned that, as in St Austell, having a facility like this, will lead to more and more people coming in, not just from Newquay and its surrounding communities, but from all over the country, to stay at the facility and then remain in the town once their funded placement has finished.
 People are concerned that because of how this type of facility operates, this will to a number of people with unresolved issues remaining in Newquay and causing issues with anti-social behaviour, as has happened in St Austell.

 I have already made urgent representations to Cosgarne Hall, Cornwall Council, local police and the Diocese that currently has ownership of the building in question, and will do all I can to ensure the concerns of Newquay residents and businesses, are taken into account.

-As always, my team and I are here to serve the whole constituency and work hard to make a real difference to the lives of everyone needing support.
-If there is an issue you would like my assistance on then please contact me on either 01726 829379 or firstname.lastname@example.org.
+My team and I are here to serve the whole constituency and work hard to make a real difference to the lives of everyone needing support.
+The office is open to the public Monday – Friday 10.00am – 4.00pm (no appointment necessary).
+If there is an issue you would like my assistance on then please, either visit the office or contact me on either 01726 829379 or firstname.lastname@example.org.
 Additionally, I hold regular, appointment only, advice surgeries across the constituency.
 Dates of these can be found at: www.stevedouble.org.uk/events